zackw/infinitestimal/README.md

   Relatedly, `itest_printf_cb` has been renamed `itest_fprintf_cb` and now takes the FILE to print to as an additional argument.

+  The “usage” message printed by `-h` is unconditionally printed to stderr.
+(It used to be sent to ITEST_STDOUT.)

+- The configuration macro `ITEST_USE_TIME` has been removed.
+Whether to record CPU time for each test is now controllable at runtime, using the `ITEST_FLAG_RECORD_TIMING` flag and/or the `-T` switch to the command line runner.
+Timing is on by default.

+  Relatedly, there is a new API function `itest_clear_flag`.

 - The remaining compile-time configuration macros have been moved to itest.c; you only need to override them when compiling itest.c (and